ponylang/library-project-starter/USAGE.md

 - Contribution guide that matches Pony's.
 - Code of Conduct that matches Pony's.
 - Style Guide that matches Pony's.
+- Script to automate releasing versions of your library
+- CHANGELOG file for tracking changes to our project
 - README including:
   * CircleCI status badge
   * Project status
   * How to install using pony-stable

 You still need to add: